 - The estimated Social Security benefit used for purposes of the Social Security offset is calculated using the following assumptions:

 - The Social Security benefit is calculated using your actual Social Security earnings history, if you provide it; otherwise, a government-prescribed formula is used to estimate the earnings history.
 If you elect to provide your actual Social Security earnings history, the Plan must use them even if they result in a lower basic pension benefit.
+You must provide your actual earnings by the later of the date you commence your benefit or 60 days after your benefit commencement package is created.

 - All calculations are based on Social Security law in effect when you leave the company.
 Changes in your Social Security benefit after you leave the company do not affect your payments from the Pension Plan.